The Emory Wheel

 The Emory Wheel is the independent, student-run newspaper at Emory University in Atlanta, Georgia.
 The Wheel is published every other week on Wednesday during the regular school year, and is updated daily on its website.
-The sections of the Wheel include News, Opinion, Sports, Arts & Entertainment, Emory Life and Multimedia.
-The paper also produces The Hub, a quarterly magazine founded in 2005.
+The sections of the Wheel include News, Opinion, Sports, Arts & Life and Multimedia.
+The paper also produces The Hub, a yearly magazine founded in 2005.
 Serving the Emory community since 1919, the Wheel is editorially and financially independent from the University.
 The staff is composed entirely of students.
-The Wheel offices are currently located in the Alumni Memorial University Center (AMUC).
+The Wheel won the Society of Professional Journalists Corbin Gwaltney Award for Best All-Around Student Newspaper in the “small” university division in 2025.
+The Wheel offices are currently located in Emory's Alumni Memorial University Center.

 History

 Origins

 The Emory Wheel began in 1919 as a weekly newspaper with its offices located in the journalism department.
 The name is wordplay on an emery wheel, a sharpening device.
 An editorial published in the first issue of The Wheel explains that the newspaper will strive to sharpen the intellect of the University community.

 The newspaper, initially chartered by the Student Government Association, was originally meant to promote Emory's varsity level athletics and successfully lobbied to create an Emory track team.